Meta-Dusk/productivity-app/README.md

 ### Step 2

-Simply open the executable, and the app will immediately check if you're *slacking off*.
-If it detects that you're not being productive, it will be sent to the front, if it's being hidden behind other windows.
+Simply open the executable, and the app will immediately check if you're _slacking off_.
+Specific app behavior can be modified within the app's popup menu.

 > If it doesn't detect anything (including itself), run the executable as **administrator**.